-This post is brought to you by Original Diving
+This post is brought to you in partnership with Original Diving

 Now is not the time to travel, but I want to keep dreaming.
 Even if we don’t know what will happen out of the chaos we are facing, I still want to pursue my dreams.
 Will they always be what I thought they would?
 I can’t be sure, but what I know is my recent sabbatical already changed dramatically the way I travel.

 With every single experience I had during these first 20 nomadic months, I could narrow down what I want from my travels: freedom and discoveries.
 I realised that what I love most is learning and movement.
 This is why I thrive through scuba diving, language learning, and cooking around the world.
 However, to achieve this, I don’t need to be travelling all the time, just a change of scene once or twice per year.

 Japan was my childhood dream since I was 8.
 Living in Tokyo, learning Japanese, exploring Okinawa and scuba diving all around the country for 8 months filled me with a rare kind of joy.
 The joy to know that if I travelled back in time to meet my 8-year-old self, this little girl would be in awe with sparkles in her eyes.

 It is now time to return to another destination which is close to my heart: Indonesia.
 As a scuba diver, it’s hard no to fall for diving in Indonesia.
 No wonder why it inspired me to start this blog in 2012.
 But when I wrote this love letter to Bali after my second trip in 2015, the reason I am fond of Indonesia goes beyond good dive sites.

 At the same time, I started to feel nostalgic about my time in Scotland from 2014 to 2016.
 I was eager to return to living in an English-speaking country.
 When I learnt last year, the Australian government changed the age condition (35 years old instead of 30) for the Work Holiday Visa for Irish, Canadian and French citizens, I started considering the opportunity.